 If you find yourself in a “marching-off-the-map” kind of season and you’re not sure what to do, then try these things:

-Get your bearings—Explore your new territory, take notes, interview the appropriate people, be observant, discover new things.
+- Find your footing, get your bearings.
+Explore your new territory, take notes, interview the appropriate people, be observant, discover new things.

 - Create a new map.
 As projects or experiences or personalities become familiar, create a new map.
 Start by outlining your new role or responsibilities, and slowly start to fill in the outline with your own leadership skills, and with the help + collaboration of the team or family around you.

 - Learn from another Mapmaker.
 This is also a great time to lean into a mentor or two—someone who has also “marched off the map” at some point in life.